arshed404/ARSHED-SPARK-INTERN/README.md

 02/09/23 : Check alignment and correction in created prototype 04/09/23 : How to use different options in protoype 05/09/23 : Sketching our own app completely.
-07/09/23 : Creating logo
+07/09/23 : Creating logo.
-08/09/23 : Creating sketch for an application on own 09/09/23 : Create an application on figma
+08/09/23 : Creating sketch for an application on own.
+09/09/23 : Create an application on figma.
+11/09/23 : Sketching a clown of GMAIL.